 Instead, we’re challenging you to your neighborhood.

-Take a sheet of paper and write your vision for where you live on the top, in the middle rehearse 2 Timothy 2:2, then create your two lists of neighbors.
+Take a sheet of paper and at the top write your vision for where you live, in the middle rehearse 2 Timothy 2:2, then create your two lists of neighbors.
 (If you’re not familiar with the Key Volunteer Challenge, one list are people you want to invite to follow Jesus, one list are followers of Jesus you want to invite into the mission.)

 No, seriously.
 Take 3 – 5 minutes and try it.